 Cardiac conditions: The most common concern is mitral valve disease.
 Affected dogs develop a heart murmur.
 Over time, the valve thickens and causes reverse blood flow back into the heart.
 This reduces the heart’s efficiency and eventually leads to heart failure.

 The Havanese will consume approximately a half to one cup of food every day, dependent on size and weight.
 In addition, you should also account for his exercise levels.
 If he is a live wire, he could need as much as twice the food of a Cuban couch-potato counterpart.
-Every Havanese is different, so be sure to consult his food packaging for tailored advice.
+Every dog is different, so be sure to consult his food packaging for tailored advice and read our Havanese dog food guide.

 While dry and unappetizing to us, a high-quality kibble will offer a well-balanced diet that meets his nutritional needs.
 Always buy kibble that is specifically designed for a toy or small breed dog, especially as a small breed puppy.
 The crunchy bite-size pieces also help to break down plaque on his teeth and massage his gums to prevent disease.
 If he gets bored of kibble at any point, and Havanese are known to be a little fussy!
 Try adding a little warm water or low-sodium broth to create a gravy for added flavor and moisture.